ylongtay/6m-software-1.1-sd-intro/assignment.md

 4. What is the css selector of the fourth element?
 ```
-Selects every <div> element that is the sixth child of its parent
+Ans: Selects every <div> element that is the sixth child of its parent
 ```

 5. What is the code you use to keep the blue box within the purple?